esdanielgomez/DotVVMWebCamera/README.md

 # DotVVM Web Camera

-Hey there, here's an example in ASP.NET 7 with DotVVM to have a web camera and take pictures.
+Hey there, here's a demo in ASP.NET 7 with DotVVM to capturing images from a web camera.

 ![Example](https://github.com/esdanielgomez/DotVVMWebCamera/assets/20881117/e88d1226-1ff5-49f4-bba1-2dff16a6948a)